Climate Change and Schools

 Schools in England contribute a quarter of public sector carbon emissions, making them crucial in achieving the UK's net zero goals.
 By cutting energy usage, schools can save money and involve students conserving energy, transforming global concerns into meaningful local action.

-Whole-school approaches to sustainability
+Whole school approaches to sustainability

 OASES: Free resources or subscription with support from a team of sustainability education experts to support your school in creation and delivery of your climate action plan.